 Once your child has completed CanSkate levels 3-4 they will be invited to participate in the Advanced CanSkate program.
 The decision to move up to Advanced CanSkate is made by the coaches and discussed with the parent(s).
-Advanced CanSkaters participate in an additional joint Intermediate (STARSkate) and Advanced CanSkate session on Friday afternoons.

 If figure skating is your skater's passion, STARSkate is the next step in their development!
 Coaches, in partnership with parent(s) will make the decision on when a skater is ready to move to the Intermediate and Senior STARSkate program.
 STARSkaters can participate in performance days, test days and competitions.
 Please speak with the Coaches or Board of Directors for additional information.